phonegap/phonegap-docs/docs-phonegap/en/edge/guide/overview/index.md

 # Overview

-Cordova is an open-source mobile development framework.
-It allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.
+PhoneGap is an web-based mobile development framework, based on the open-source Cordova project.
+PhoneGap allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.
 Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's sensors, data, and network status.

-Use Cordova if you are:
+Use PhoneGap if you are:

 * a mobile developer and want to extend an application across more than one platform, without having to re-implement it with each